mlau154/pymead/README.md

 Documentation can be found [here](https://pymead.readthedocs.io/en/latest/).

 ## Welcome
-To the documentation page for `pymead`, an object-oriented Python 3 package for single- and multi-element parametric airfoil design.
-This Bézier parametrization framework was first presented at the 2022 AIAA Aviation Conference in Chicago, IL under the title
-"A Parametrization Framework for Multi-Element Airfoil Systems Using Bézier Curves."
+To the documentation page for `pymead`, a Python GUI and API for generation, aerodynamic analysis, and shape optimization of parametric airfoil systems.
+This parametrization framework in its preliminary stage was presented at the 2022 AIAA Aviation Conference in Chicago, IL under the title "A Parametrization Framework for Multi-Element Airfoil Systems Using Bézier Curves."

 ## Motivation